II Glossary

 Expected conditions: Conditions that are likely to occur or anticipated in the course of an illness, disease, or injury.

-Ratio-based staffing models: A staffing model used to make patient assignments in terms of one nurse caring for a set number of patients.
+Ratio-based staffing models: A staffing model used to make client assignments in terms of one nurse caring for a set number of clients.

-Risk problem: A nursing problem that reflects that a patient may experience a problem but does not currently have signs reflecting the problem is actively occurring.
+Risk problem: A nursing problem that reflects that a client may experience a problem but does not currently have signs reflecting the problem is actively occurring.

 Time estimation: A prioritization strategy including the review of planned tasks and allocation of time believed to be required to complete each task.